Documentation

 network_guardian

-DDoS mitigation, rate limiting, IP reputation, geo-fencing, DNS tunneling and DGA detection, C2 beaconing analysis, lateral movement monitoring (Pass-the-Hash, Kerberoasting, Golden Ticket, DCSync), port scan detection, and amplification/reflection attack handling.
+DDoS mitigation, rate limiting, IP reputation, geo-fencing, DNS tunneling and DGA detection, C2 beaconing analysis, lateral movement monitoring (Pass-the-Hash, Kerberoasting, Golden Ticket, DCSync), port scan detection, amplification/reflection attack handling, and dynamic IP threat scoring (auto-blocks repeat offenders across modules at 50 points from 2+ modules).

 API Fortress